skiphansen/panog2_linux/README.md

 The baudrate is 115,200.
 The serial port can be connected to either the DDC lines on the DVI port or the micro HDMI port.

-The micro HDMI connector is used by default, if you want the serial port to be connected via the DVI then set the "UART_PORT" environment variable to "dvi".

 ## Programming the Pano

 Install and configure xc3sprog for your JTAG programmer.
 See this [xc3sprog](https://github.com/tomverbeure/panologic-g2/wiki/xc3sprog) in the Pano Hacker's wiki for more information.

 For a serial console on the micro HDMI connector just run "make".
-If your serial console is connected to the DVI connector then run "make image-dvi-flash".
+If your serial console is connected to the DVI connector then run "make UART_PORT=dvi".

 This is a good time to go for a coffee break.
 The bitstream plus the Linux kernel and filesystem uses almost all of the G2's 16mbyte flash takes